 Materials & Supplies

-The plant will manufacture prefab panels for commercial, industrial and high-rise developments.
+The plant will produce prefab panels for commercial, industrial, and high-rise projects.

-Blue Sky International has announced plans to build a Sh1 billion prefabricated panels factory in Athi River, Machakos County, as it seeks to ride on the rising demand for low cost housing in Kenya.
+Blue Sky International is set to build a Sh1 billion prefabricated panels factory in Athi River, Machakos, as it seeks to ride on the rising demand for low-cost housing in Kenya.

 Blue Sky says its technology provides strength, durability, faster and cheaper construction compared to traditional bricks and mortar — with no wastage of building materials.